jordicastro/WalmartAIVeggieVision/README.md

 # Smart Produce Recogniton System

 ## Project Overview
 This project aims at developing a computer vision-based object classifier placed in view of the checkout register.
-It will identify produce items—such as red onion, yellow onion, Fiji apple, eggplant, etc.—with a quantifiable level of confidence, reducing the time customers spend searching for items at checkout and thereby streamlining the process.
+It will identify produce items—such as red bell pepper, orange bell pepper, Fiji apple, jalapenos, etc.—with a quantifiable level of confidence, reducing the time customers spend searching for items at checkout and thereby streamlining the process.

 ## Setup
 [Installation instructions]